CTSL Mouse

 Sterile Filtered colorless solution.

-CTSS is expressed with an 8 amino acid His tag at C-Terminus and purified by proprietary chromatographic techniques.
+The CTSA protein is engineered with an 8 amino acid His tag at the C-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs